 ‘Papers, Please’ Almost Gave Me a Nervous Breakdown

-A new game from creator Lucas Pope explores a little known aspect of war—which awakens some unpleasant memories
+This game from creator Lucas Pope explores a little known aspect of war—which awakens some unpleasant memories

 “Papers, Please,” I said.
 The man slid his passport, work permit, immunization records and entry permit across my desk.
 I took them and looked them over, hunting for discrepancies.
 His passport was expired.
 I denied him entry into the country.
 He protested.
 I called the guards.
 He refused to leave my booth and the guards entered, clubbing him in the head with the butt of their rifle before dragging him away.
 I swept the papers off my desk and pushed the button to call the next person in line.
 I don’t remember the man’s name.